 Pharmacies based in other countries and ones that exist only online sometimes offer what sound like really good deals.
 But be careful.
-Stay away from any pharmacy that offers to sell you prescription medicines without a prescription from a doctor who has actually seen you.
-The FDA has found that some Internet and foreign pharmacies are not properly licensed and inspected.
-Plus, they may sell you medicines that are not right for you or that are expired or even fake [10-12].
-You can find out if an internet pharmacy is licensed in US by checking the FDA website called "Know Your Online Pharmacy" listed in the resources section in this article.
+Stay away from any pharmacy that offers to sell you prescription medicines without requiring a prescription from a doctor who has actually seen you.
+The Food and Drug Administration (FDA) has found that some internet and foreign pharmacies are not properly licensed and inspected.
+Plus, they may sell you medicines that are not right for you or that are expired or even fake [13-15].
+You can find out if an internet pharmacy is licensed in the United States (US) by checking the FDA web site called "Know Your Online Pharmacy" listed in the resources section in this topic.
 (See 'FDA information for consumers' below.)

 Pharmacies in Canada might be reliable, but the FDA has no oversight of their activities, so the agency cannot endorse the use of Canadian pharmacies.

-There is no need to risk using an Internet-only or foreign pharmacy just to get mail service.
-There are better ways to shop for low prices and order refills privately and conveniently online.
-The mail order choice for your prescription plan usually has an online order program.
+There is no need to risk using an internet-only or foreign pharmacy just to get mail service.
+The mail-order choice for your prescription plan probably has an online order program.
 Also, most big chain stores and many local pharmacies now offer free mail-order service and let you order by phone or online at no extra charge.
-It is much safer to order online from a pharmacy or store that you know and could physically visit if it was necessary.

 Social Security Extra Help Program — Only for people with Medicare, this official government site has information about the Extra Help program.
 The Extra Help program helps people pay for the costs — monthly premiums, annual deductibles, and prescription co-payments — related to a Medicare prescription drug plan.

 SHIP: State Health Insurance Assistance Program — SHIP is a national program that offers counseling and help to people with Medicare and their families.
-This site can help you find a counselor in your area who will meet with you one on one and talk to you about your Medicare options.
+This web site can help you find a counselor in your area who will meet with you one-on-one and talk to you about your Medicare options.

-Benefits Checkup (National Council on Aging) — This site gives people lists of services and programs for which they can apply.
-The lists include programs to help pay for medicines, but also programs that don’t have to do with healthcare directly.
-For example, this site has information on finding housing, getting food stamps, and finding elder care.
+Benefits Checkup (National Council on Aging) — This web site gives people lists of services and programs for which they can apply.
+The lists include programs to help pay for medicines, but also programs that do not have to do with healthcare directly.
+For example, this web site has information on finding housing, getting food stamps, and finding elder care.
 You can search for all types of programs at once, or target your search to find a specific kind of service.

-Rx Outreach — This site offers medicines and diabetic treatment supplies at a reduced cost to people who make less than a certain amount of money each year.
+Rx Outreach — This web site offers medicines and diabetic-treatment supplies at a reduced cost to people who make less than a certain amount of money each year.

 FDA information for consumers

-- Government sites with information about the risks of foreign and Internet pharmacies:
+●Government web sites with information about the risks of foreign and internet pharmacies:

 WHERE TO GET MORE INFORMATION